micronDLA/SDK/GettingStarted_snowflake.md

 `./simpledemo.py alexnet.onnx picture -c categoriesfile -l`

 `-l` option will load the Snowflake into a FPGA card.
+Note: make sure the bitfile is in same directory of `simpledemo.py`, or change the path [here](https://github.com/FWDNXT/Snowflake-SDK/blob/master/sdk/examples/python/simpledemo.py#L51).
 Loading the FPGA and bringing up the HMC will take at max 5 min.
 Loading the FPGA only fails when there are no FPGA cards available.
 If you find issues in loading FPGA check out [Troubleshooting](https://github.com/FWDNXT/Snowflake-SDK/blob/master/Troubleshooting.md).
 After the first run, Snowflake will be loaded in the FPGA card.
 The following runs will not need to load Snowflake anymore.